benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### JSON-formatted HTTP Requests and Responses

-The standard format for exchanging data with NDe APIs is [JSON](http://www.json.org/){:target="new-tab"} (**J**ava**S**cript **O**bject **N**otation).
+The standard format for exchanging data with Nike APIs is [JSON](http://www.json.org/){:target="new-tab"} (**J**ava**S**cript **O**bject **N**otation).
 As such, all HTTP request and response payloads must be in JSON format.
 [Wikipedia](https://en.wikipedia.org/wiki/JSON){:target="new-tab"} summarizes the benefits well: "JSON is a language-independent data format.
 It was derived from JavaScript, but as of 2017 many programming languages include code to generate and parse JSON-format data."

-Example of a JSON-formatted request body that was sent to a NDe API:
+Example of a JSON-formatted request body that was sent to a Nike API:

 ```
 {